 Washington Campus.
 The Washington Campus program at Georgetown University provides graduate business students with an in-depth understanding of the federal government and its relationship to the business community.
 ASU is one of 17 select universities that offer this unique opportunity.
 Participants earn graduate credit, observe the intricacies of national politics, and enjoy the excitement of the nation's capital.
-Competitive scholarships are available to business graduate students to cover the costs of lodging, meals, and instructional expenses.

 The College of Business offers one of the most modern and sophisticated environments available for professional graduate study.
 The college facilities provide attractive and comfortable classrooms, computer systems, study areas, a television studio, modern auditoriums, and a graduate student reading room and lounge.
 Both mainframe interactive and networked microcomputer facilities are available to graduate students throughout the two business buildings.
-Refer to "Computing Facilities and Services," page 32.
+Refer to "Computing Facilities and Services," page 37.